-Most students should be able to change their major and still graduate within the 180-hour limit.
-However, if a student exceeds the limit due to a change of major and there are special or extenuating circumstances regarding the change, he may petition the FASA for a professional judgment exception.
+Most students should be able to change their major and still graduate within the 180 credit-hour limit.
+However, if a student exceeds the limit due to a change of major and there are special or extenuating circumstances regarding the change, the individual may petition Financial Aid & Scholarship for a professional judgment exception.